It is an individual exercise. It will be marked (with ok/pass/not ok scores), and doing it is obligatory and required to pass the course.

 Email your solutions (ie. the annotated Java files) to erikpoll at cs.ru.nl with subject JML.
 Please mark any lines in the code that you have changed, with a comment like // CHANGED .
 Restrict changes in the code to the minimum that is required to correct things.

-NB follow these instructions for handing in to the letter: Provide the annotated files in two attachments, named BagYourName.java and AmountYourName.java, where YourName is your full name, and also put your name in the Java files.
+NB follow these instructions for handing in: Provide the annotated files in two attachments, named BagYourName.java and AmountYourName.java, where YourName is your full name, and also put your name in the Java files.
 If your name is missing I cannot mark things.
 Don't zip or tar these attachments, to save us a lot of hassle unzipping and untarring.
 It seems F-Secure is causing trouble with .java attachments; if so you may have to zip or tar your results.

 ESC/Java2 is an automated program verification tool (aka extended static checker) for Java programs.
 It implements a Hoare logic for reasoning over Java programs that have been annotated with JML specifications.
 These specifications express for instance preconditions, postconditions, and invariants, and can be added as assertions to the program code.
 Essentially, ESC/Java2 computes weakest preconditions of methods, and then sends the resulting proof obligiations to an automated theorem prover.
 The user never get to see these proof obligations or the back-end theorem prover; instead, the tool gives feedback over which assertions it could not prove.

 ESC/Java2 is installed in /vol/practica/softwaresecurity.
 To run the tool on some file A.java, give the command

 You can SSH to lilo.science.ru.nl or stitch.science.ru.nl and run the tool there.
 For this you need your faculty (Science) login, which - unfortunately - is different from your Blackboard login.
 For TUe students: if you don't have a Science login, we can provide a temporary one.